 The two leading Iraqi Kurdish parties, the KDP led by Mas'ud Barzani and the Patriotic Union of Kurdistan (PUK) led by Jalal Talabani, agreed in May 1992 to share power after parliamentary and executive elections.
 In May 1994, tensions between them flared into clashes, and the KDP turned to Baghdad for backing.
 In August 1996, Iraqi forces helped the KDP capture Irbil, seat of the Kurdish regional government.
 With U.S. mediation, the Kurdish parties agreed on October 23, 1996, to a cease-fire and the establishment of a 400-man peace monitoring force composed mainly of Turkomens (75% of the force).
 The United States funded the force with FY1997 funds of \$3 million for peacekeeping (Section 451 of the Foreign Assistance Act), plus about \$4 million in DoD drawdowns for vehicles and communications gear (Section 552 of the FAA).

 Also set up was a peace supervisory group consisting of the United States, Britain, Turkey, the PUK, the KDP, and Iraqi Turkomens.
-A tenuous cease-fire has held since November 1997 and the KDP and PUK leaders signed an agreement in Washington in September 1998 to work toward resolving the main outstanding issues (sharing of revenues and control over the Kurdish regional government).
+A tenuous cease-fire has held since

+November 1997 and the KDP and PUK leaders signed an agreement in Washington in September 1998 to work toward resolving the main outstanding issues (sharing of revenues and control over the Kurdish regional government).
 None of these issues has been fully resolved, but reconciliation efforts have shown substantial progress thus far in 2001.
 Both parties are represented in the opposition umbrella Iraqi National Congress, but both also maintain ties to Baghdad.
+In June 2002, the United States gave the Kurds \$3.1 million in new assistance to help continue the reconciliation process, amid press reports of U.S. proposals for U.S. special forces teams to begin working with the Kurds as part of an overthrow effort against Saddam (New York Times, July 5, 2002).

 Shiite Muslims/Operation Southern Watch.
 Shiites constitute a majority in Iraq but historically have been repressed.
 The U.S.-led coalition declared a no-fly zone over southern Iraq (south of the 32nd parallel) to protect the Shiites on August 26, 1992 (Operation Southern Watch), although the overflights are primarily part of the U.S. containment strategy.
 The United States and the United Kingdom (but not France) expanded the zone up to the 33rd parallel on September 4, 1996; France ended its participation entirely after Desert Fox.
 In response to Iraq's movement of troops toward Kuwait in October 1994, Security Council Resolution 949 (October 15, 1994) demanded Iraq not deploy forces to threaten its neighbors.
-The United States and Britain interpret this as authorizing military action if Iraq enhances (in numbers or quality of armament) its forces below the 32nd parallel.
+The United States and Britain interpret this as authorizing military action if Iraq enhances (numbers or quality of armament) its forces below the 32nd parallel.

 During March 2000-March 2001, Iraqi air defenses fired at or near fixed radar or allied aircraft enforcing the zones on 500 occasions, in many cases provoking U.S. strikes on the activated missile batteries.
 On February 16, 2001, the United States and Britain struck elements of that network north of the southern no fly zone, in response to Iraq's increasing ability to target U.S. aircraft.
-U.S. aircraft did not go beyond the zone, but the strike was criticized internationally.
-Suggesting less U.S. vigilance in its no-fly zone enforcement, coalition aircraft struck Iraqi air defense targets only about 25 times in 2001, despite being fired on by Iraq over 50 times, compared to 47 different strikes in 2000.
-The U.S. strike activity has continued to be relatively low since September 11, despite the post-September 11 debate over stepped-up U.S. action against Iraq.
-In late April, the Defense Department said Iraq had moved anti-aircraft systems into the no fly zones, although U.S. military officials said the activity was not particularly unusual.
+U.S. aircraft did not go beyond the zone.
+In June 2002 allied defense officials said Iraq was increasing its efforts to down an allied aircraft, leading to an increased frequency in coalition strikes on Iraqi anti-aircraft targets.
+As of late August 2002, during 2002 Iraqi air defenses have been bombed 8 times in the northern zone and 19 times in the southern zone.